AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

     Hit the `Create` button.

-    Open the created sas, and then copy the `Primary connection string` value
+    Open the created SAS, and then copy the `Primary connection string` value

     ![](images/09AdminProcessing/image0007-primaryconnectionsas.png)

-    >**IMPORTANT:** If your connection string contains `EntityPath=...` at the end of it, make sure to remove that part of the connection string!

     Return to the KeyVault blade and add a new secret called